 Syra Ortiz-Blanes covers the presidential election through a local Hispanic/Latino lens for El Nuevo Herald in Miami.
-Ortiz-Blanes, a Puerto Rican journalist with a background in print and radio, covered hurricane evacuees in Philadelphia through a multimedia series she created on her own called “Las Voces de María” (The Voices of Maria), which raised over $6,000 and secured housing for displaced families.
+Ortiz-Blanes, a Puerto Rican journalist with a background in print and radio, covered hurricane evacuees in Philadelphia through a multimedia series she created on her own called “Las Voces de María” (The Voices of Maria), which raised thousands of dollars and secured housing for a displaced family and resources for hurricane survivors.
 Since then, Ortiz-Blanes has reported on Latinos in the U.S. and beyond.
 She graduates from the Columbia Journalism School in May 2020.
 During her time there, she spent a month in Puerto Rico covering gender violence in the wake of the 2020 earthquakes.
 Before Columbia, Ortiz-Blanes was the podcast coordinator and assistant editor for The Philadelphia Citizen, a solutions journalism media outlet.
 Her work has appeared in The New York Times, The Philadelphia Inquirer, Documented NY, WHYY (NPR), and others.
 She graduated from the University of Pennsylvania magna cum laude and was selected as a Kelly Writer’s House Junior Fellow.

 Beat: Presidential election through a local Hispanic/Latino prism